-The roles section lists all of the roles that have been created in your instance, along with an empty circle or check to indicate whether or not that role has been added to the group you’re viewing.
+The Roles section lists all of the roles that have been added to the group you're viewing.

 If the group you're editing was automatically created as part of an LDAP integration, you will not be able to add roles here.
 This helps to ensure that your LDAP groups continue to be your single source of truth.
 Instead, use the instructions provided on the LDAP page.

 The members of the group are listed in the Members section.
 Members can be individual users or other groups.
-If enough members are part of the group the Next and Prev buttons will allow you to view additional pages of members.
+If enough members are part of the group the Next and Prev buttons will let you view additional pages of members.
 Otherwise, these buttons are grayed out.

 Above the list of members is a search box you may use to filter the list of members.
 Looker will display any group member whose name or email address contains your search.

 To add a member type their name into the search box and select their name from the search results.
 You can repeat this as many times as necessary.
 When you're done click the Add button to add the members to the group.
 It is also possible to add users to a group from the Users page.

 To remove a member, click the checkbox next to their name, then click the Remove button.